 - Fully open polyps

-- Free of pests
+- Free of disease and pests

 - Loss of color